lual98/widgetbook_golden_test/README.md

 - **Easy Integration:** Simply add your Widgetbook use cases and run the tests.
 Knob values are supported as well.
 - **Skippable Cases:** To skip a golden test for a specific use case, add `[skip-golden]` to its name.
 - **Custom Properties:** Customize properties with a custom `WidgetbookGoldenTestsProperties` (see more below).
+- **Play functions:** Use [WidgetbookGoldenTestBuilder](lib/src/widgetbook_golden_test_builder.dart) at the top level of your use case to provide a list of `goldenActions`.
+A golden snapshot will be taken after each goldenAction.
+This allows you to capture snapshots after certain user interactions like scrolling or tapping a button menu.

 ## How It Works
 - Widgetbook use cases are defined and auto-generated in the directories file.